iffy/moldspec/docs/standard/index.rst

 Mold Standard
 =============

 This and the linked documents, known collectively as the `Mold Standard`, define a standard for configuration management systems.

 .. toctree::
-    :maxdepth: 2
+    :maxdepth: 3

+    design
+    actors
     documents
+    routines
+    schema/index